© Denzil Green

 To keep thick Sausages moist, you can steam them in a bit of water in the frying pan so that the meat cooks inside without overbrowning the outside.
 The Sausages should be finished by a browning without the water.
 Pot Stickers use the same technique.

 Sausages are nothing new.
-Sausages were first mentioned 3,000 years ago by Homer.
 Sausages were a way of both using up less-desirable meats, and of preserving them.

-The Greeks and Romans ate them; the early Christians even banned them owing to their sexual suggestiveness.
+The Greeks and Romans ate sausages; the early Christians even banned them owing to their sexual suggestiveness.

 Though sausages would certainly be made at home, by the 900s butchers were also selling them ready-made.
 Guilds in various towns would create their own recipes for their members to use, and thus regional sausages were born.